himadri111/saxs-docs-tutorial/docs/source/bgrcorr.rst

   e.
 Sample thickness data for this slice are then subsampled to just those frames within the kapton edges

-c.
+d.
 The X axis positions are found for each of these frames, and the difference between these positions and the lefthand-side (lhs) kapton edge are used to subsample the frames, count times, incident flux values, and transmittedflux values  from the equivalent position of the kapton tube width for the background and dispersant data.

-d.
+e.
 The width of the kapton tube can then be estimated for each frame by estimating the chord length of the frame from its distance from the centre point of the tube:

 .. code-block:: python